How to Manage Leash Reactivity in Your Dog · Kinship

 littleKin is Kinship’s home just for puppy and kitten parents.
 Bop over to check out expert advice, new pet tools, and special deals—all curated for your newest family member.

-Choose alternate walking routes and times to avoid likely triggers when your dog is still easily triggered for quick wins while rigorously training emotional control around milder stimuli.
-Avoid aggravating triggers, which can set their progress back.
+Choose alternate walking routes and times to avoid likely triggers for quick wins while rigorously training emotional control around milder stimuli.
+Avoid aggravating triggers, which can delay their progress.

-Invest in adaptable transitional leashes and head halters that enable you to adjust control while preventing lunging and nibbling.
-Never drag or choke your dog with their leash, which aggravates bad behaviors and creates negative associations.
+Invest in adaptable transitional leashes that enable you to adjust control while preventing lunging and nibbling.
+Never drag or choke your dog with their leash, which only exacerbates bad behaviors and creates negative associations.

-Interrupt fixating triggers by changing direction, blocking sightlines, or creating distractions like squeaking a toy.
-Refocus their attention positively on you rather than allowing fixation on stimuli.
+Interrupt fixating triggers by changing direction, blocking sight lines, or creating distractions, like squeaking a toy.
+Refocus their attention positively on you rather than allowing them to fixate on stimuli.

 Model relaxed, tension-free body language.
 Soothing praise for appropriate check-ins reinforces focusing on you over their environment.
 Remember, excitable or tense human energy often makes dogs more reactive.

 Leash reactivity is when your dog overreacts to a stimulus while they are on a leash.
-Dogs can be “reactive” towards any kind of trigger they have a negative association with, such as other dogs, cars, or people.
-The reactivity could look like lunging, barking, or growling.
-In some dogs, they may show a fearful response or try to run away from the thing that upsets them.
+Dogs can be “reactive” toward any kind of trigger they have a negative association with, such as other dogs, cars, or people.
+As mentioned above, reactivity could look like lunging, barking, or growling.
+Some dogs may be fearful or try to run away from the thing that upsets them.

-Some dogs get very sensitive or upset when a stranger (human or canine) comes close to their beloved owner.
+Some dogs get very sensitive or upset when a stranger (human or canine) comes close to their beloved pet parent.

 Some dogs get really excited by the prospect of saying hey to another dog — but alas — the leash!
-The leash gets in the way, and so they get frustrated.
+It gets in the way, and then they get frustrated.

-The ultimate goal is to work towards closer distances with your dog, so eventually they exhibit fewer stress signals as the stimuli gets closer.
+Eventually, your pup should exhibit fewer stress signals as they near their trigger.
 An important note: Don’t rush.
 Each dog will go at their own pace.
-If you see your dog reacting, exhibiting signs of stress or frustration, then you’ve moved too quickly and are expecting more from your dog than they can handle.
+If you see your dog exhibiting signs of stress or frustration, then you’ve moved too quickly and are expecting more from them than they can handle.
 Back off, and try again at a farther distance.
+Keep up your training routine as long as you need until their previous trigger is no longer bothering them.

 P.S.
-Never use a retractable leash (like in the photo).
+Never use a retractable leash.
 They offer zero control and often jam, putting your pet (and any others within 20 feet) at risk.

 Author placeholder